octdobre/containers/docker/Networking/Bridge_Exercises.md

 ```
 ip a
 ```
-Both containers whould have assigned an IPv4 and an IPv6 IP to each.
+Both containers should have assigned an IPv4 and an IPv6 IP to each.

 Run this command to check if the `containers` can reach each other.
 ```
 ping -c 2 <ip of other container>
 ```